The 20 Best Pontocerebellar Hypoplasia Doctors in Italy

 Catania, IT

-Fabio Pettinato practices in Catania, Italy.
+Fabio Pettinato practices practicing medicine in Catania, Italy.
 Mr. Pettinato is rated as an Experienced expert by MediFind in the treatment of Pontocerebellar Hypoplasia.
-His top areas of expertise are PMM2-Congenital Disorder of Glycosylation, Pontocerebellar Hypoplasia, Autism Spectrum Disorder, and Esotropia.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses PMM2-Congenital Disorder of Glycosylation, Pontocerebellar Hypoplasia, Autism Spectrum Disorder, and Esotropia.

 Experienced in Pontocerebellar Hypoplasia